 - Carry sensitive data on your laptop

-If I'm an attacker, I'd be very interested in ways to insert some of my JS into your page.
+If I'm a bad actor, I might be quite interested in ways to insert some of my JavaScript into your page.

-To thwart me, you need to escape any text that a user has entered, so javascript gets turned into harmless text.
+To thwart attackers looking to take advantage of cross-site scripting, you need to escape any text from user input, so JavaScript gets turned into harmless text.

 <script>alert('I am stealing your cookies!
 Ha!');</script>